 We take appropriate technical and organisational measures when it comes to the security of your data including internal awareness of GDPR and privacy to any employees with access to or processing your personal data.

 We will retain your personal data until you opt out of receiving marketing or sales communications from us or until a request is made by you and approved by us, for us to cease processing or to dispose of the data held.
 If you are a client then we will retain the information you share with us regarding your employees and any other relevant data subjects for a period of up to 6 years from the date of any cancellation of services, for the purposes of being able to provide this documentation if required by law, should a claim be made.
+This includes but is not limited to any information shared for the purposes of seeking employment law / HR or health and safety advice regards your employees.
+If we have undertaken tribunal proceedings or early conciliation services for you then this data will be securely disposed of after a period of 6 years, regardless of whether you are a current or ex-client.
+If you are a current client and wish for us to retain the tribunal or early conciliation data for longer, or wish for us to provide copies to you before deletion, please let us know before the 6 year anniversary of the particular data in question.

 We collect, receive and process your personal data for the purpose of marketing our services to you on a business to business basis.
 We rely on the lawful grounds of legitimate interests to do so.
 We have ensured that our processing does not impact on your rights as a data subject under the GDPR.
 The marketing of our services from business to business has a benefit to our business development and has limited privacy impact on you.
 We are transparent about the use of your personal data and we feel you are unlikely to strongly object to the processing.
 However, in the event that you do object, we operate a clear opt out process in all of our communications.
-For existing clients, we have contractual obligations to provide newsletters and legislation updates, however. all existing clients are also free to opt out at any time.
+For existing clients, we have contractual obligations to provide newsletters and legislation updates, however all existing clients are also free to opt out at any time.

 We store and process clients’ personal data and the personal data of those data subjects shared with us by clients for the purposes of being able to provide an efficient, consistent advice service and to offer legally correct advice.
 We also store advice records containing personal data as part of our contractual obligation with clients so you can look back at previous advice given to you.
 We also have a legal obligation in some circumstances where a claim has been made or is likely to be made, to store and retain the personal data and share it with official organisations such as the tribunal service or other courts or opposing legal representatives, upon request.
 Finally, we retain and process personal data in order to assess what advice has been given and whether any legal claim is covered by us.